rbenrax/upyOS/README.md

 - ls command is now full functional, or so I hope.

-- Now shell scripts can trasalate environment variables.
+- Now shell scripts can translate environment variables.

 - From command line prompt is possible input python code directly: